GustavoCostaW/ngc-pagination/README.md

 ```

-Or if you need change the pagination range
+If you need to change the pagination range

 ```Typescript
       this.paginationConfig.next({